ChristianIvicevic/deployonfriday.io/posts/2022/03/28-days-of-rust-part-2.md

    |     ^^^^^^^^^^^^^^^^^^^^ cannot borrow as mutable
 ```

-Similar to _const-correctness_ in C++ the distinction between `&self` and `&mut self` really helps to not only document that (im)mutable nature of a method, it is also enforced by the compiler.
 Additionally a method that mutates `self` but isn't marked as such would also cause a compilation error:

 ```rust